renehorstmann/Modern-C-Guide/README.md

-If you have a complicated function, in where you must free and close on multiple areas, break it into multiple smaller functions, or use a clean section with gotos, or use my [Utilc/Scope](https://github.com/renehorstmann/Utilc).
+If you have a complicated function, in where you must free and close on multiple areas, break it into small helper functions, or use a clean section with gotos, or use my [Utilc/Scope](https://github.com/renehorstmann/Utilc).